Nepal national cricket team: 2020 – 2022

-In march of 2022, Nepal toured UAE for the seventh round of the 2019–2023 ICC Cricket World Cup League 2 to play 2 games each against UAE and PNG.
+In March 2022, Nepal toured UAE for the seventh round of the 2019–2023 ICC Cricket World Cup League 2 to play 2 games each against UAE and PNG.
 In the first match of the series against PNG, Nepal won by 2 wickets with 4 balls remaining.
 Rohit Paudel was the man of the match for his 60 off 83 balls.
 Sagar Dhakal made his ODI debut in the game.
 Nepal lost both of their 2nd and 3rd game against UAE by 48 and 99 runs respectively Nepal won its 4th game of the series against PNG by 7 wickets with 78 balls remaining.
 Aarif Sheikh was the man of the match for his all-round performance of 59* off 102 and 1/21 in his 10 overs.

 Nepal toured the United States for the eighth round of the 2019–2023 ICC Cricket World Cup League 2 to play 2 games each against United States and Oman.
 In the first match of the series against Oman, Nepal lost by 13 runs despite the 5 wickets haul by Karan KC (5–38 in 10 overs).
 Sunil Dhamala made an ODI debut in this match.
 The second match against the USA was declared tied as both teams could not surpass 274 runs in the given 50 overs each.
 Dev Khanal made his half-century whereas Mohammad Aadil Alam made his ODI debut and took 3 wickets for the team.
 Nepal won its 3rd game with wide margin against Oman by 7 wickets with 101 balls remaining.
 Karan KC was the man of the match for his 5/33 in 9 overs whereas Aasif Sheikh(62) and Kushal Bhurtel(56) scored half-centuries and Sandeep Lamichhane got 3 wickets in the match.
 Nepal lost its last game of the series against the US by 39 runs despite Karan KC's 3-wicket-haul and Aarif Sheikh's 63 runs with the bat.

 Nepal then travelled to the Scotland for the ninth round of the 2019–2023 ICC Cricket World Cup League 2 to play 2 games each against Scotland and Namibia in July 2022.
 Nepal lost its first game of the series against Namibia by 40 runs.
 Spinner Sandeep Lamichhane took 4 wickets and Aarif Sheikh scored 50 runs in the match.
 Basir Ahamad made an ODI debut for Nepal(Cap 33).
 Nepal beat the Scotland in the next game by 5 wickets with 149 balls remaining.
 Aasif Sheikh was the player of the match with his score of 71 off 62 balls whereas bowlers Sompal Kami and Mohammad Aadil Alam took 3 wickets each.
 The next game was against Namibia which they lost again by 63 runsSandeep Lamichhane's 4-wicket haul.
 Nepal lost its last game against the host Scotland as well by 8 wickets with 186 balls remaining.
 Fast Bowler Kishore Mahato made his ODI debut in the game(Cap 34).